mikaelyevans/StatisticalGenetics/README.md

 <h1>Big Data in Statistical Genetics</h1>
 <h3><strong>Created by Mikaely Evans</strong></h3>

-<p><strong>This GitHub repository contains a content summary of the Big Data unit in Statistical Genetics with Professor Kelsey Grinde.</strong></p>
+<p><strong>This GitHub repository contains a content summary of the Big Data unit in Statistical Genetics with Professor Kelsey Grinde at Macalester College.</strong></p>

 <h3>What is Big Data?</h3>
 <p>